Handbook Courses & MCQs Cases Publish Case

 Also known as: Ying-Yang Flap

-Figure 3 | Double Rotation flap
+Figure 3 | Double rotation flap

 Acknowledgement

-• Illustrations: Christian Kaare Paaskesen, med.stud.
+• Illustrations: Christian Kaare Paaskesen, MD.

 Contents